EdiWang/Moonglade/README.md

-CaptchaSettings:ImageWidth | Pixel Width of Captcha Image CaptchaSettings.ImageHeight | Pixel Height of Captcha Image TimeZone | The blog owner's current time zone (relative to UTC) HotTagAmount | How many tags to show on the side bar PostSummaryWords | How may words to show in post list summary ImageCacheSlidingExpirationMinutes | Time for cached images to expire EnableImageLazyLoad | Use lazy load to show images when user scrolls the page
+CaptchaSettings:ImageWidth | Pixel Width of Captcha Image CaptchaSettings.ImageHeight | Pixel Height of Captcha Image TimeZone | The blog owner's current time zone (relative to UTC) PostSummaryWords | How may words to show in post list summary ImageCacheSlidingExpirationMinutes | Time for cached images to expire EnableImageLazyLoad | Use lazy load to show images when user scrolls the page